+Cancerous growths that develop in the colon are not just excruciatingly painful but also life-threatening.
 The third most common form of cancer in the United States, carcinoma of the colon affects 1 out of 20 people.
-What starts out as a minuscule polyp in the colon, converts into a full-fledged malignant growth over the course of roughly 5 to 10 years.
+What starts as a minuscule polyp in the colon converts into a full-fledged malignant growth in roughly 5 to 10 years.
 During this period the cancer cells remain contained in the polyp and do not infiltrate other parts of the colon.

 Here is a list of signals that you should always look out for and report immediately to your physician:

 Any amount of blood in the stool may indicate a serious health issue that should be reported to a physician immediately.
 Sometimes the stool might appear darkish in color or even black if it contains blood in it.
 It is important to note such an occurrence and seek medical attention as quickly as possible.